DreamPurchaseZnz/English_learning/words about life3.md

 He did not agree with indulging children
 He would indulge her every dream
-I indulge my feelings; I so seldom have  had an opportunity of doing so
+I indulge my feelings; I so seldom have  had an opportunity of doing so The nations of South East Asia will quickly industriaze and catch up to the west an industrious student
+This lead to a inescapable conclusion that two things are conncected to increase the risk of infection to draw or make inference from data a clear inference is that the universe is expanding

 ```